sanjinc/framework/library/Webiny/Component/Security/Readme.md

 3. The user submits its credentials (e.g. username/password);
 4. The firewall authenticates the user;
 5. The authenticated user re-tries the original request.

+# TODO
+on Token\TokenAbstract::encryptUserData -> use the crypt over the service manager so that we don't have to hardcode the data